safesploitOrg/doogle/README-refactored.md

 TOTP is optional per admin account.
 Existing admins continue to use username/password login until they enable it.

+The security page also lets an authenticated admin change their password.
+The current password is required before the password is changed.

 Enable TOTP:

 1. Log in at http://localhost:8000/login.php.